-This document is written for hardware and software engineers who want to design or develop products based on the Cortex-A8 processor.
+This book is for the Cortex-A8 processor.

-Using this manual

-This manual is organized into the following chapters:

-Chapter 1 Introduction

-Read this chapter for an introduction to the processor and descriptions of the major functional blocks.

-Chapter 2 Programmer's Model

-Read this chapter for a description of the processor registers and programming details.

-Chapter 3 System Control Coprocessor

-Read this chapter for a description of the system control coprocessor CP15 registers and programming information.

-Chapter 4 Unaligned Data and Mixed-endian Data Support

-Read this chapter for a description of the processor support for unaligned and mixed-endian data accesses.
+Product revision status The rnpn iden tifier indicates the revision status of the product described in this manual, where: rn Identifies the major revision of the product. pn Identifies the minor revision or modification status of the product.
+Intended audience nt is written for hardware and software engineers who want to design or develop d on the Cortex-A8 processor.
+Using this manual This manual i s organized into the following chapters: Chapter 1 In troduction Read this for an introduction to the processor and descriptions of the major functional blocks.
+Chapter 2 Pr rogrammers Model Read this for a description of the processor registers and programming details.
+Chapter 3 Sy estem Control Coprocessor Read this for a description of the system control coprocessor CP15 registers and programming information.
+Chapter 4 Un naligned Data and Mixed-endian Data Support Read this for a description of the processor support for unaligned and mixed-endian data accesses.
 It also describes Advanced Single Instruction Multiple Data (SIMD) data access and alignment.

-Chapter 5 Program Flow Prediction

-Read this chapter for a description of branch prediction, including guidelines for optimal performance, and how to enable program flow prediction.

-Chapter 6 Memory Management Unit

-Read this chapter for a description of the Memory Management Unit (MMU) and the address translation process, including a list of CP15 registers that control the MMU.

-Read this chapter for a description of the Level 1 memory system that consists of separate instruction and data caches.

-Read this chapter for a description of the Level 2 memory system, including the L2 PreLoad Engine (PLE).

-Chapter 9 External Memory Interface

-Read this chapter for a description of the external memory interface including AXI control signals in the processor.
+Chapter 5 Pr ogram Flow Prediction Read this for a description of branch prediction, including guidelines for optimal performance, and how to enable program flow prediction.
+Chapter 6 M emory Management Unit Read this for a description of the Memory Management Unit (MMU) and the address translation process, including a list of CP15 registers that control the MMU.
+Chapter 7 Le evel 1 Memory System Read this for a description of the Level 1 memory system that consists of separate instruction and data caches.
+Chapter 8 Le evel 2 Memory System Read this for a description of the Level 2 memory system, including the L2 PreLoad Engine (PLE).
+Chapter 9 Ex xternal Memory Interface Read this for a description of the external memory interface including AXI control signals in the processor.